shaheertiger/vacymax/PRIVACY_POLICY.md

 We do **NOT** use automated decision-making or profiling that produces legal effects or significantly affects you.

-The vacation optimization algorithm is a **tool** that provides recommendations, but all final decisions are made by you.
+The holiday optimization algorithm is a **tool** that provides recommendations, but all final decisions are made by you.

 ---